-Even after the 1991 Act amending Title VII, most appellate courts still followed Justice O'Connor's Price Waterhouse concurrence and required plaintiffs to produce direct evidence of discrimination in order to proceed under a mixed-motive theory, rather than a pure "pretext" theory.
-See, e.g., Mohr v.
+"Even after the 1991 Act amending Title VII, most appellate courts still followed Justice O'Connor's Price Waterhouse concurrence and required plaintiffs to produce direct evidence of discrimination in order to proceed under a mixed-motive theory, rather than a pure 'pretext' theory."
+Johnson, 926 F. Supp.
+2d at 901 (citing Mohr v.
 Dustrol, Inc., 306 F.3d 636, 640-41 (8th Cir.
 2002); Fernandes v.
 Costa Bros.
 Masonry, Inc., 199 F.3d 572, 580 (1st Cir.
-1999).
-The application of the mixed-motive option thus remained somewhat limited in its scope.
-This changed with the U.S. Supreme Court's 2003 decision of Desert Palace, Inc. v.
-Costa, 539 U.S. 90, 123 S. Ct.
-2148 (2003), where the Court expressly rejected the "direct evidence" requirement in Title VII mixed-motive cases.
-The Supreme Court held in Desert Palace that, in order to qualify for a mixed-motive jury instruction, "a plaintiff need only present sufficient evidence [either direct or circumstantial] for a reasonable jury to conclude, by a preponderance of the evidence, that 'race, color, religion, sex, or national origin was a motivating factor for any employment practice."
+1999)).
+The application of the mixed-motive option remained limited in its scope.
+Id.
+"This changed with the U.S. Supreme Court's 2003 decision of Desert Palace, Inc. v.
+Costa, 539 U.S. 90 (2003), in which the Court rejected the 'direct evidence' requirement in Title VII mixed-motive cases."
+Id.
+In Desert Palace, the Court held that, in order to qualify for a mixed-motive instruction, "a plaintiff need only present sufficient evidence [either direct or circumstantial] for a reasonable jury to conclude, by a preponderance of the evidence, that 'race, color, religion, sex, or national origin was a motivating factor for any employment practice."
+Id. at 101.

 Despite Desert Palace, the question of when a mixed-motive jury instruction is appropriate in a Title VII discrimination case has engendered considerable confusion.
 Since the 1991 amendment, courts have developed instructions charging juries that they must find a defendant liable but award no damages if a plaintiff proves that national origin motivated an adverse action but the defendant demonstrates it would have taken the action anyway.
-See Seventh Cir.
+See 7th Cir.
 Pattern Jury Instruction § 3.01 cmts.
-B & C. Several circuits now provide a mixedmotive instruction in all Title VII cases, see 8th Cir.
+B & C. Several circuits now provide a mixed-motive instruction in all Title VII cases, see 8th Cir.
 Model Civil Jury Instructions § 5.01; 9th Cir.
 Model Civil Jury Instructions § 12.1 & cmt.; 11th Cir.
 Pattern Jury Instructions (Civil Cases) § 1.21 (stating that plaintiff must prove "[race] [sex or gender] was a substantial or motivating factor" that prompted the adverse employment action), but others provide it only when a case presents an issue of mixed motives, see Watson v.
-Se.
-Penn.
+Southeastern Penn.
 Transp.
 Auth., 207 F.3d 207, 217-20 (3d Cir.
-2000); Fields v.
+2000), cert. denied, 531 U.S. 1147 (2001); Fields v.
 N.Y.
 State Office of Mental Retardation & Dev.
 Disabilities, 115 F.3d 116, 121-24 (2d Cir.
 1997).
 The Seventh Circuit's pattern instructions continue to retain a distinction between mixed-motive cases and those where a but-for instruction is appropriate.
-See Seventh Cir.
+See 7th Cir.
 Pattern Jury Instruction § 3.01 & cmt.
 B (noting that other circuits employ "motivating factor" language in all Title VII cases but assuming continued viability of but-for instructions in "non-mixed motive cases in the Seventh Circuit"); see also Lewis v.
 City of Chicago Police Dep't, 590 F.3d 427, 438 (7th Cir.
 2009) ("This Court has yet to decide when it is appropriate to apply a motivating factor instruction.").
-Adding to the confusion is the fact that the Second and Third Circuit cases adopting the pretext versus mixed-motive approach both predated Desert Palace, which, as mentioned above, eliminated the need for direct evidence of discrimination (often the stated distinction between so-called "pretext" and mixed-motive cases) in mixed-motive cases.
-Desert Palace, 539 U.S. at 101-02, 123 S. Ct.
-2148.
+Adding to the confusion is the fact that the Second and Third Circuit cases adopting the pretext versus mixed-motive approach both pre-dated Desert Palace, which, as mentioned above, eliminated the need for direct evidence of discrimination (often the stated distinction between socalled "pretext" and mixed-motive cases) in mixed-motive cases.
+Desert Palace, 539 U.S. at 101-02.